Bonda3Vaax/spaceDeskProt2/README.md

 The purpose and the features of the application are completely up to the learner.
 The scripts used to develop the Application will need to demonstrate object orientated programming techniques.
 The teacher will be playing the role of the client for this assessment task.
-The website the learner developers may be about or for any topic, company or community of the learner’s choice, as long as the website meets the requirements outlined in this project.
+The website the learner developers may be about or for any topic, company or community of the learner’s choice.

 This assessment has been divided into 5 key parts: